 Wholesale and consumer energy rates have slowly risen as the ECB approved measures that were intended to permit NamPower to reach “cost reflectivity” on its tariffs.
 Historically, energy tariffs were capped, limiting NamPower’s income and preventing adequate investment in new infrastructure.
 To date, tariffs have not yet reached cost reflectivity, but Namibia is closer to reaching cost-reflective tariffs than the rest of the southern African region.

 In September 2019, Namibia adopted the “Modified Single Buyer Framework,” which allows independent power producers to directly sell electricity to large power users locally and internationally across the national transmission grid.
 Namibia is evolving from a centralized model dominated by one large utility, NamPower, to a hybrid decentralized model with multiple actors generating and supplying electricity.
 This represents a significant shift in the generating mix.
-Transmission customers are now able to buy a portion (up to 30 percent) of their energy requirements directly from a private power generator.
-The new framework provides for the deployment of new generation technologies such as battery storage, and has the potential to attract significant national and foreign direct investments.
+Transmission customers are now able to buy up to 30 percent of their energy requirements directly from a private power generator.
+The new framework provides for the deployment of new generation technologies such as battery storage and has the potential to attract significant national and foreign direct investments.

-NamPower has conducted feasibility studies on a number of new power generation and transmission projects indicated below.
+NamPower has conducted feasibility studies on several new power generation and transmission projects indicated below.
 The lack of investors, concerns over exchange rates and pricing, and cross-border disputes are hampering implementation in some cases:

-• Slop (Bunker fuel) Project – Slop fuel from ships for a 80 MW thermal power station
+- Slop (Bunker fuel) Project – Slop fuel from ships for an 80 MW thermal power station

 Companies interested in projects independent of NamPower may submit proposals directly to the ECB under its IPP framework.